Oliver-Leete/HSSSimulations.jl/docs/src/reference/api.md

 are saved.
 These use the `JLD2` package to save to a Hierarchical Data Format version 5 (HDF5) based format.
-Most of the information stored should be readable by any HDF5 compatible software or libraries, except the input problem, which requires the software to understand julia types (the easiest way is to just use juila, it's mostly saved in case it needs to be rerun).
+Most of the information stored should be readable by any HDF5 compatible software or libraries, except the input problem, which requires the software to understand Julia types (the easiest way is to just use Julia, it's mostly saved in case it needs to be rerun).

 By default, this is stored compressed using the `ZlibCompressor` compressor.